-Plastic that can be recycled at home and at a recycling centre:
+Plastic that can be recycled in your recycling collection and at a recycling centre

 - All bottles and tops – including drinks bottles, shampoo bottles and bleach bottles

-- Food pots – including yogurt pots, hummus pots and moisturiser pots
+- Food and toiletry pots – including yogurt pots, hummus pots and moisturiser pots

 - Tubs and trays – including butter tubs, ready meal trays and medicine tubs

-Plastic that can't be recycled at home or at a recycling centre:
+Plastic that can't be recycled in your recycling collection or at a recycling centre

 - Salad bags